nathanchess/nvidia-vss/README.md

 **Ideal for:** Production deployments that need to integrate with other systems.
 Helm offers advantages such as easy upgrades, rollbacks, and management of complex deployments.

-The `/deploy/helm/` directory contains a `nvidia-blueprint-vss-2.3.0.tgz` file which can be used to spin up VSS.
+The `/deploy/helm/` directory contains a `nvidia-blueprint-vss-2.3.1.tgz` file which can be used to spin up VSS.
 Refer to the [documentation here](https://docs.nvidia.com/vss/latest/content/run_via.html#) for detailed instructions.

 #### System Requirements

 - Ubuntu 22.04
 - NVIDIA driver 535.183.06 (Recommended minimum version).
-NVIDIA driver 570.86.15 (for H200)
+NVIDIA driver 570.86.15 (for H200).
+NVIDIA driver 570.133.20 (for B200)
 - CUDA 12.2+ (CUDA driver installed with NVIDIA driver)
 - Kubernetes v1.31.2
 - NVIDIA GPU Operator v23.9 (Recommended minimum version)